 This method has been proved fruitful since teams had a clear understanding of their mission and prior experience to generate star patents.

-A clever well-planned approach is much more fruitful than hundred trial and error methods.
+A clever well-planned approach is much more fruitful than a hundred trial and error methods.

 Other than teaming the best people to produce a star patent, one clever approach used by a lot of companies is conducting patent hackathons.

 Usually, in a closed event conducted within an organization, multiple teams are motivated to produce ideas of invention/innovation that could take the shape of a patent in the future.

 Normally, most of these ideas are investment-worthy and novel in nature.
 The best ones get a chance to work on the innovation and file for a patent on it.

 All in All, winners get the resources to work on an idea and companies get the opportunity to get a patent that might serve as the star patent in its portfolio.

 These were just a couple of practices and there are more in existence used by organizations worldwide.
 There are practices well known and better than these in existence.
 And yeah, some are totally clandestine.

 But let us be content with the thought that every once in awhile, somewhere some team in the world is working on a tactic to get more star patents for their organization.

 No matter whether the tactics are simple or complex, what matters is are you ready to do something within your team to increase the Star patents in your portfolio?

 But does only having star patents in a portfolio enough?
 No!
 You should know how to monetize these patents.
 To help you in that pursuit, I have a free guide with 4 strategies– top companies use them– that can help you monetize your patent without spending a single dollar on consultancy.
 You can download your guide here: click here to download